 Exporting weapons requires a license from either the DDTC (Department of State's Directorate of Defense Trade Controls) or the BIS (Department of Commerce's Bureau of Industry and Security).
-This depends on the distinction between barrel length above.
+This depends on the distinction between the barrel length above.

 That's never a great start to a trip.